Palestinians in Iraq: History

+The 1922 census of Palestine lists 18 Palestinians as living abroad in Iraq (then listed as Mesopotamia): 3 Muslims, 14 Jews, and 1 Christian.

 The birth of the Palestinian community in modern Iraq dates back to 1948, when the Iraqi army, which had been fighting in Palestine, returned to Baghdad with a group of Palestinians who had been forced to flee their homes in Haifa and Jaffa.
 In addition, some Palestinian villagers had been forcibly drafted by the invading Iraqi army, and they and their families were allowed to resettle in Iraq.
 Following the 1967 war with Israel, a second larger wave of Palestinians sought refuge in Iraq.
 The third and final wave occurred in 1991 after the Iraqi invasion of Kuwait, when those Palestinians living in Kuwait fled.
 Over the years, there were also many Palestinians who came to Iraq in search of work.
 Prior to 2003, there were approximately 25,000 registered Palestinian refugees living in Iraq.

 In December 2010, approximately 10,000 Palestinians remained in Iraq, the majority of whom were living in and around Baghdad.